jhfoxliu/GLORI_pipeline/README.md

 4. Run the python script with your SampleSheet.
 5. Wait for the alignment and pileup results.
 6. Analyze the pileups according to the step-by-step manual.

-### For Jupyter Notebook (pending)

-1. Make sure that you have `Jupyter-notebook` installed and well configured.
-2. Configure the environment variables in the `GLORI_alignment_and_pileup.ipynb`.
-3. Run the `GLORI_alignment_and_pileup.ipynb` notebook and wait for the results.
-4. Copy-and-pase, or create short-cuts for the pileups in a new folder, copy the `GLORI_analysis.ipynb` notebook into the folder.
-5. Configure and run the `GLORI_analysis.ipynb` notebook.